freemakers/freemaker-wiki/Projects/Freeki-Collab/Project Description.md

 The base system will be the Raspbian flavor of Debian linux, which has been built with the RPi hardware requirements in mind.
 On top of this, the system will use [Avahi](http://en.wikipedia.org/wiki/Avahi_%28software%29) for mDNS announcements, [hostap](http://en.wikipedia.org/wiki/HostAP) for hosting its own WiFi network, and [Freeki](/wiki/Projects/Freeki/Project%20Description) for the wiki.

-This is the basic setup; it's certainly possible that other software (such as <code>dhcpd</code>) will be required in order to support these three essential services.
+This is the basic setup; it's certainly possible that other software (such as `dhcpd`) will be required in order to support these three essential services.